RobinTT69/e-z-uploader-linux/README.md

 When you first open the app, it will require some configuration.
 Go to the settings page and input your API key, click save, and click the button that mentions finishing initialization.
 You should be good to go.

-# Troubleshooting
+# Simple Troubleshooting

-## The app doesn't seem to be uploading, how come?
+## The app doesn't seem to be responding, how come?
 Common fixed to this which I found effective were to restart the app, turn your wifi on and on, and try logging out and back in.

 ## It's not autostarting!